XIV SUNDAY OF THE YEAR

 zechariah 9:9-10; romans 8:9, 11-13; matthew 11:25-30

-at some point… it becomes clear that one of your main jobs as a parent is to counter the culture. what the media deliver to children by the masses, you are expected to rebut one at a time. parents are expected to protect their children from an increasingly hostile environment. are the kids being sold junk food? just say no. is tv bad? turn it off. are there messages about sex, drugs, violence all around? counter the culture.
+one of your main jobs as a parent is to counter the culture. what the media deliver to children by the masses, you are expected to rebut one at a time. we need parents who know how to say «no». but the call for «parental responsibility» is increasing in direct proportion to the irresponsibility of the marketplace. parents are expected to protect their children from an increasingly hostile environment. are the kids being sold junk food? just say no. is tv bad? turn it off. are there messages about sex, drugs, violence all around? counter the culture.

-it’s what makes child-raising harder. it’s not just that american families have less time with their kids, it’s that we have to spend more of this time doing battle with our own culture. it’s rather like trying to get your kids to eat their green beans after they’ve been told all day about the wonders of milky way. come to think of it, it’s exactly like that!
+it’s what makes child-raising harder. it’s not just that families have less time with their kids, it’s that we must spend more of this time doing battle with our own culture.

-what society is compelling (not only american) parents to do today is what the gospel of JESUS has challenged christians to do! counter the culture!
+what society is compelling parents to do today is what jesus challenged his disciples to do: counter the culture!

 will i imitate my GOD and counter the culture? will i learn from him… who is meek and humble of heart??